dapicester/traveler/README.md

 So you can have multiple Ruby versions with same app.

 To make use of them simply define multiple wrappers, each using a specific Ruby version.

+## Rewrapping

+Sometimes you need to rebuild wrappers without actually rebuild the runtime/gems.

+For this simply run:

+`traveler wrap`

+It will reread your wrappers in Travelfile and rebuild them accordingly.

 ## Contributors are highly welcome!